OmphileMorwane/CDV01_Career_Goals_Reflection_OMPMOR404_BCL2401_GroupE_OmphileMorwane_CDV01/README.md

-   - Pursue interships or entry level positions in both fields to gain practical experience and further develop skills. -This approach will help me gain hand-on-experience, apply theoretical knowledge in real-  world settings, and develop a diverse skill set that is valuable in the industry.
+   - Pursue interships or entry level positions in both fields to gain practical experience and further develop skills. -This approach will help me gain hand-on-experience, apply theoretical knowledge in real-world settings, and develop a diverse skill set that is valuable in the industry.